hynek/structlog/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 structlog can be used immediately with any existing logger.
-However it comes with special wrappers for the Python standard library and Twisted that are optimized for their respective underlying loggers and contain less magic.
+However it comes with special wrappers for the Python standard library and Twisted that are optimized for their respective underlying loggers and contain less guesswork and magic.

 .. toctree::
    :maxdepth: 2